jaquesilva/trybe-exercises/readme.md

 20.4: Manipulando tabelas :heavy_check_mark:

-20.5: Projeto - All For One
+20.5: Projeto - All For One :heavy_check_mark: